Certificate of recovery

 A certificate of recovery certifies that you have recovered from a prior COVID-19 infection.
 To qualify for a certificate of recovery, you must be tested by trained medical workers, or other qualified test-administrators, who physically test you for COVID-19 infection.
 Tests that are self-administered are not applicable.

-As of 12 August, three different types of COVID certificate are available for travel purposes:
+Three different types of COVID certificate are available for travel purposes:

 - Vaccinated individuals can receive a vaccination certificate.